pg9-dev/datahouse_assignment/README.md

 # File Overview

 ## src/index.js

 Sets up the server: establishes the POST route for the server, installs the json parsing middleware and listens on the specified port.

 ## src/utils.js

 Contains the logic for validating a request, the scoring logic and helper functions.

 ## test/testEntry.js

 A wrapper testfile that runs all tests.

 ## test/testCase.js

 Contains and exports the testcase provided with the assignment.

 # REST API: POST requests

 ## Sample POST request @ /

->`Postman was used to test the request and is recommended for running the project
+> `Postman was used to test the requests and is recommended for testing the project

 ```json
 Body